2012 United States House of Representatives elections in Tennessee: District 5

 The redrawn 5th district will represent Davidson and Dickson counties, and most of Cheatham County.
 It is based around Nashville, all of which was restored to the district.
 Previously, a sliver of southwestern Nashville had been in the 7th District.
-Democrat Jim Cooper has represented the 5th district since 2003, and previously represented the 4th district from 1983 until 1995.
+Democrat Jim Cooper had represented the 5th district since 2003, and previously represented the 4th district from 1983 until 1995.